gmc-code/PC-Microbit-Extension-backup/docs/bots/Maqueen/Maqueen_motors.rst

     | The motor will stop after a given duration in milliseconds.
     | If the duration is None, the motor runs without stopping.

-| The code below drives the buggy forward at speed 5 for 3 secs.
+| The code below drives the buggy backward at speed 5 for 3 secs.

 .. code-block:: python